Swing Gate Infant School and Nursery

 Teacher: Mrs Hardwick

-Welcome to the summer term in the Nursery class
+Welcome to the spring term in the Nursery class

 Our learning theme for each week is guided by the children.

-These are some of the things we will be learning about and exploring:
+These are some the things that we will be learning about and exploring.

 Monday